 Ingestion of a sufficient amount of bioflavonoids is considered an important part of a healthy and varied diet.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of Pinus pinaster (Pycnogenol) and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind Pinus pinaster (Pycnogenol) and has acknowledged the following claims:

 - Pine bark extract (Pycnogenol) contributes to the maintenance of normal blood circulation.